No. 1:13-cv-02111 (SLE) (N.D. Ill.)

 If you purchased or acquired Navistar common stock as described in FAQ 5, and you are not excluded from the definition of the Class and you do not timely exclude yourself from the Class in the manner provided in the Notice, then you are a member of the Class and you will be bound by the proposed Settlement if the Court approves it, and by any judgment or determination of the Court affecting the Class.
 If you are a member of the Class, you must submit a Proof of Claim Form and supporting documentation to establish your entitlement to share in the Settlement.

-A Proof of Claim Form is included with the Notice, or you may request that a Proof of Claim Form be mailed to you.
+A Proof of Claim Form is included with the Notice.
 You may also request a Proof of Claim Form by calling toll-free (844) 778-5949 or emailing info@NavistarSecuritiesSettlement.com.
 Copies of the Proof of Claim Form can also be downloaded from Lead Counsel’s website at www.cohenmilstein.com.
 Those who exclude themselves from the Class, and those who do not submit timely and valid Proof of Claim Forms with adequate supporting documentation, will not be eligible to share in the Settlement.
 Please retain all records of your ownership of, or transactions in, Navistar common stock during the Class Period, as they may be needed to document your claim.
 Do not submit original documentation with your Proof of Claim Form – submit copies only – because materials submitted will not be returned.